freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Class struggle and inequality
 Characters face social and economic injustice due to differences in wealth or status.
 E.g., “Parasite”.
 Examination of extreme class inequality and exploitation.
 ###### Prejudice, tolerance, and understanding
 Stories dealing with prejudice, racism, or discrimination, and the journey towards acceptance.
+E.g., “Schindler’s List”.
+Overcoming prejudice and humanity amid horror.
 ###### Conformity and individuality
 Characters grapple with pressures to conform to society’s expectations or be uniquely themselves.
 E.g., “Dead Poets Society”.
+Struggle against conformity in education.
 ###### Tradition vs. progress
 A conflict between holding onto old ways versus embracing change and innovation.
+E.g., “The Revenant”

 ## Human Vs Universe